vincent-thompson/mta_turnstile_exploratory_data_analysis/README.md

 ## Description

-Analyzing MTA Turnstile data to make a recommendation to WomenTechWomenYes about subway canvasing for a fall gala
+Analyzing MTA Turnstile data to make a recommendation to WomenTechWomenYes about subway canvassing for a fall gala

 _______